Triaged/RestReaper/README.md

 RestReaper
 ==========

 Makes RESTFul service interaction fast and easy for iOS and Mac OS X. It eliminates the boilerplate of parsing JSON and is completely asynchronous.
-It is design in mind with the popular Ruby on Rails API routes (Index,Show,Destroy,Update,Create or the CRUD model).
+It is design in mind with the popular Ruby on Rails API routes (Index, Show, Destroy, Update, Create or the CRUD model).
 It also has full support for coreData objects as well, so you can now synchronous RESTFul network resources without having to write a bunch of boilerplate code to make it happen.
-Sounds to good to be true, well head to the examples to make all your dreams come true!
+Sounds to good to be true?
+Well head to the examples to make all your dreams come true!

-# Examples #
+## Examples ##

 Our JSON objects looks something like this: